 — Peter Townshend, “Who I Am”

 Here’s a very amusing clip, the first known video featuring Jimi Hendrix.
-He’s on the left in the back row, and you can hear him quite clearly making some fancy fills inbetween the beat:
+He’s on the left in the back row, and you can hear him quite clearly making some fancy fills in the background:

 Why So Many Jimi Hendrix Songs?